SEO is key in any Digital Marketing strategy.

 With this as your focus, you have a better chance to increase your visibility and clicks, receive more organic traffic, and escalate results with your online presence.

-But, to achieve this, you need to prove to Google that you have the best answer and deserve to show up among the first position on the SERP (Search Engine Results Page).
+But, to achieve this, you need to prove to Google that you have the best answer and deserve to show up in the first position on the SERP (Search Engine Results Page).

 This involves not just having great content, but offering usability, communicating marketplace authority, and helping Google read your pages.